OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 ```

 The `ligand_network.graphml` file describes the atom mappings between the
 ligands.
-We can visualize it with the `openfe ligand-network-viewer` command:
+We can visualize it with the `openfe view-ligand-network` command:

 ```bash
 openfe ligand-network-viewer network_setup/ligand_network.graphml